How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, adventure seekers

 This serene and beautiful tropical paradise in Northern Mindanao will leave you in awe with its many natural wonders.
-Camiguin is known as among the world’s best dive spots and is recognized by the Department of Tourism as one of the top tourist spots in the Philippines.
+Camiguin is among the world’s best dive spots and is recognized by the Department of Tourism as one of the top tourist spots in the Philippines.

 Top things to do in Camiguin